Guide to LPN to RN Bridge Programs in Arizona

 If you are a practical nurse in Arizona, you’re likely aware of the major nursing shortage throughout the state.
 In fact, Arizona has suffered–and continues to suffer–one of biggest nursing shortages in the nation.
 This presents a tremendous opportunity for practical nurses in Arizona interested in advancing their careers by becoming registered nurses.
 And that opportunity is well within reach with the surprising number of community colleges and schools of nursing in Arizona offering LPN to RN bridge programs.
 So, if you’re an LPN ready to make the next big move in your nursing career, keep reading to learn how you can do so through a quality, accredited, and affordable LPN to RN program in AZ.

-The Best LPN to RN Programs in AZ for 2024
+The Best LPN to RN Programs in AZ

 To get you started on your Arizona LPN to RN bridge program search, we’ve spotlighted three of the very best programs currently available.
 These are programs that excel in providing students with the benefits most helpful to their academic success, such as quality instruction, affordability, study flexibility, and access to important student support services.
 Additionally, all three programs are approved by the Arizona State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).
 (More on the importance of accreditation and state approval below.)
-Here’s who stands out in 2024.
+Here’s who stands out.

 Central Arizona College